meescool/100-days-of-code/log.md

 **Today's Progress**: Worked on a snake game project using OpenGL.

 **Thoughts:**
--Snake Game: I mostly worked on setting up the shader program, VBO, VAO and EBO classes, which I am slowly getting accustomed to.
+- Snake Game: I mostly worked on setting up the shader program, VBO, VAO and EBO classes, which I am slowly getting accustomed to.
 There seems to be some issues with my code, and will need to go back and figure out why the vertex shader and fragment shader aren't compiling.
 **Link(s) to work:**
 - https://github.com/meescool/SnakeGame